filipepratalima/netgear-r7000-rebooter/README.md

-# netgear-r7000-rebooter
+# Netgear-R7000-Rebooter

-Simple app to schedule the rebooting of the Netgear R7000 router on a daily basis.
+Simple app to reboot the Netgear R7000 router on a scheduled daily basis.

+---

 ### Config: